Click on the questions below to expand and view the answer. Click again to minimize.

-Q: What will be the criteria that will make us move from in-person to online and back?
+Q: What criteria would make us move from in-person to online?

 Q: Are athletics offered?

 A: Click for information on our “Lunch Policy”.

 Q: Do upperclasspeople still get off-campus lunch privileges?